Learn to integrate the current evidence and cutting edge functional rehab exercise methods in management of lumbar disc

 Managing a lumbar disc injury in the clinic requires an understanding of the mechanics of flexion intolerance.
 This requires an approach that incorporates a functional toolbox, not just a structurally oriented viewpoint.
 Participants in this event will learn structural and functional assessment techniques to find the complaining disc before it produces neurological symptoms.
 Treatment strategies utilizing movement re-patterning exercises will help you teach patients to help themselves.
 Special attention will be paid to common exercises to avoid in the gym and rehab environment which frequently result in re-injury.

 Additional Info: Hours of the course: 9am to 5pm on day 1 and 9-3pm on day 2 (two day course)

-CEU’s will be provided for Physical Therapists and Chiropractors.
-The course provides 12 CEU’s.
-CEU availability may be dependent on course location.
+12 hrs CEU’s will be available for Physical Therapists and Chiropractors in most locations, but availability may depend on course location.

 This course is a lecture/lab course.
 Please wear comfortable clothing you are able to move freely in.
 Exercise apparel is encouraged.